 Lieutenant Governor Green also indicated another factor that is important for reopening Hawaii for visitors.
 He said that they will be watching the COVID-19 rates from the US Mainland, which is Hawaii’s largest visitor market by far.
 If the rates are low, they shouldn’t have much trouble opening tourism.

 You can watch and listen to the Q&A in the embedded video.
 Note that the talk about tourism starts at around the 11-minute mark.

 So, that’s what one of Hawaii’s top government officials is favoring.
 Will this proposed policy be the one that is implemented?
 We will have to wait and see.

 When could tourism be reopened?
 That’s a big question for now!
 If what the lieutenant governor described is implemented, the processes, equipment and logistics of setting up the testing is not something that can quickly be put in place.

 We’ll continue to monitor the situation and report to you when there are further indicators of reopening tourism in Hawaii.

 For now, just as a reminder, the 14-day mandatory quarantine (described here) is still in place.
-The current 14-day quarantine order is in effect through May 31, 2020, but according to KITV, officials are already saying that it is likely that the order will be pushed back to a further date.
+The current 14-day quarantine order is in effect through at least June 30, 2020, but according to KITV, officials are already saying that it is likely that the order will be pushed back to a further date.
 This is not a time to be visiting Hawaii.